Quantum gradient descent for linear systems and least squares: Introduction

-Our second application is to the weighted least squares problem.
-For this problem, we are given a matrix $X$ of examples and a corresponding vector $y$ of labels, as well as a vector $w$ of weights, and the goal is to find $\theta$ that minimizes the squared loss $\sum_{i} w_{i} (y_{i} - x_{i}^{T} \theta)^{2}$.
+{\it Stochastic gradient descent for weighted least squares.} Our main application of the quantum iterative method is to the weighted least squares problem.
+Here, we are given a matrix $X$ of examples and a corresponding vector $y$ of labels, as well as a vector $w$ of weights, and the goal is to find $\theta$ that minimizes the squared loss $\sum_{i} w_{i} (y_{i} - x_{i}^{T} \theta)^{2}$.
+The problem has a closed form solution given by